 In summer and when the air is drier you will need to water your plant more often than in winter or in more humid conditions.
 Stick your fingers into the soil or use a soil moisture sensor to check how dry your soil is and when your plant needs a drink.

 Watermelon Peperomias are tropical plants, which means in their natural environment then are used to higher levels of humidity.
-If you live in a drier or more arid region then you may want to consider investing in a humidifier or you can buy a mister and mist your plants daily.
+If you live in a drier or more arid region then you may want to consider investing in a humidifier or you can buy a plant mister.
+If you are choosing to mist your plants then try to do this daily or every other day.

 Another option to increase humidity for your plants is to place bowls or glasses of water around your plants.
 This will add moisture to the air as the water evaporates.